eMapR/TimeSync-Plus/README.md

 Make a point or polygon shapefile of disturbance areas.
 You will need to add a uniq id field to your shapefile called "uniqID" where each feature has a uniq ID.
 You can either generate your own shapefiles or use the [LT-ChangeDB](http:example.com) process to make distubance polygons for you.
 This shapefile will need to zipped in order to upload it to GEE.

-## Step 2: Upload the shapefile to Google Earth Engine
+## Step 2: How to Upload the shapefile to Google Earth Engine
 - Do you have a GEE (Google Earth Engine) account?
   - [Make a GEE account](https://code.earthengine.google.com/)
 - How to upload a zipped shapefile to GEE.